-- Step 1.
-Fix it in place by shifting from the wheels to the foot pads. - Step 2.
+Step 1.
+Fix it in place by shifting from the wheels to the foot pads.

+Step 2.
 Retrieve the access keys from the main bay in the front of the machine.
 Use them to unlock the laser bay in the rear and take out the accessories pack.
-Check that you have received all of the following: a power cord, a ground wire, USB and Ethernet cables, a USB flash drive with engraving software included an exhaust pipe with a hose clamp, a set of hex wrenches, a tube of silicone sealant, an acrylic focusing tool, a key, and this manual.
+Check that you have received all of the following: a power cord, a ground wire, USB and Ethernet cables, a USB flash drive with engraving software included, a water pump and water piping, an exhaust pipe with a hose clamp, a set of hex wrenches, a tube of silicone sealant, an acrylic focusing tool, a key, and this manual.